Godot Game Engine

 At the top, from left to right, we can see the main menus, the workspaces, and the playtests buttons.

-On the left side, we have the File System dock, where we'll manage our project files.
+On the left side, we have the File System dock, where we will manage our project files.
 And assets. res: // stands for the resource here.

 On the upper left side, we will find the Scene tree by where we can change the 2D and 3D scenes as we want.

-On the right side, we'll see the Inspector bar and Node bar.
+On the right side, we will see the Inspector bar and Node bar.

 And before we go further, if we want to change the layout, then we have to click on these three dots and change our doc positions.
 And also we should change from the upper side.
 It's all changed from our import tab.